Kari Lake: Pre-election federal suit

+Finchem and Lake's appeal, aimed at banning electronic voting machines, was rejected in October 2022 by the United States Court of Appeals for the Ninth Circuit, which highlighted that "counsel for plaintiffs conceded that their arguments were limited to potential future hacking, and not based on any past harm", and voiced agreement "with the district court that plaintiffs' speculative allegations that voting machines may be hackable are insufficient to establish an injury".
+Finchem and Lake in March 2024 appealed to the United States Supreme Court, which rejected their lawsuit in April 2024.
+Finchem and Lake then appealed again to the Ninth Circuit, which tersely denied the appeal in June 2024.

+Post-election state lawsuits

-On December 9, after Arizona certified the election, Lake filed a new suit, seeking a court order to either overturn Hobbs' victory and declare Lake as the winner of the election, or redo the election in Maricopa County.
+On December 9, 2022, after Arizona certified the election results, Lake filed a new suit in state court, seeking a court order to either overturn Hobbs' victory and declare Lake as the winner of the election, or redo the election in Maricopa County.
 Lake's complaint alleged that there were hundreds of thousands of illegal votes in the election, but provided no evidence in support of these claims.
-On December 19, Maricopa County Superior Court Judge Peter Thompson, who was appointed by Republican Governor Jan Brewer, dismissed eight of ten counts of Lake's lawsuit, regarding invalid signatures on mail-in ballots, incorrect certification, inadequate remedy, as well as violations of freedom of speech, equal protection, due process, the secrecy clause, and constitutional rights.
-The judge allowed the remaining two counts to go to trial, these being allegations that election officials intentionally interfered with Maricopa County ballot printers and with the chain of custody of Maricopa County ballots.
-The judge ruled that Lake needed to prove during the trial that the above allegations were true, and that the alleged actions "did in fact result in a changed outcome" of the election.
+On December 19, Maricopa County Superior Court Judge Peter Thompson, who was appointed by Republican governor Jan Brewer, dismissed eight of ten counts of Lake's lawsuit (specifically, her claims of invalid signatures on mail-in ballots, incorrect certification, inadequate remedy, and violations of freedom of speech, equal protection, due process, the secrecy clause, and constitutional rights).
+The judge allowed the remaining two counts (Lake's claim that election officials intentionally interfered with Maricopa County ballot printers and with the chain of custody of Maricopa County ballots) to go to trial, specifying that Lake would need to prove at trial that the allegations were true and that the alleged actions actually changed the election.

-Lake's reaction to Judge Thompson's initial ruling was declaring: "Arizona, We will have our day in court!"
-During the two-day trial, Northrop Grumman information security officer Clay Parikh, a witness called by Lake, testified that some ballots had printing errors that would cause tabulation issues, but also testified that these misprinted ballots would ultimately be counted after duplicates were made.
-On December 24, Judge Thompson dismissed Lake's remaining case, as the court did not find clear and convincing evidence that misconduct was committed.
-The judge wrote: "Every single witness before the Court disclaimed any personal knowledge of such [intentional] misconduct.
+During the two-day trial, Northrop Grumman information security officer Clay Parikh, a witness called by Lake, testified that some ballots had printing errors that would cause tabulation issues, but these misprinted ballots would ultimately be counted after duplicates were made.
+On December 24, Judge Thompson dismissed Lake's remaining case, writing: "Every single witness before the Court disclaimed any personal knowledge of such [intentional] misconduct.
 The Court cannot accept speculation or conjecture in place of clear and convincing evidence".
-The judge further ruled that "printer failures did not actually affect the results of the election", while highlighting that one witness called by Lake testified that "printer failures were largely the result of unforeseen mechanical failure."
+The judge further ruled that "printer failures did not actually affect the results of the election", noting that a witness called by Lake testified that "printer failures were largely the result of unforeseen mechanical failure."